Tutorial

 4. Monitor with /cost every 15 to 20 minutes

-This workflow reduces token consumption by 45% over a full development day.
+This structured workflow optimizes token consumption over a full development day.
 To discover other advanced combinations, the slash commands tips page compiles workflows from experienced developers.

 SFEIR Institute offers a one-day Claude Code training that includes hands-on labs on these workflows.
 You will build a complete project using all slash commands in a guided environment.